faheemgurkani/driver-assistance-system-using-RT-DETR/docs/FRONTEND_BACKEND_SETUP.md

 - `job_id`: The job identifier
 - `status`: Current status - "pending", "processing", "completed", or "error"
 - `progress`: Progress value (0.0 to 1.0)
-- `message`: Human-readable status message
+- `message`: Human-readable status message (includes ADAS status when applicable)
 - `output_file`: Filename of the processed video (only when status is "completed")
 - `log_file`: Filename of the prediction log JSON file (only when status is "completed")

+**Job Recovery**:
+If a job is not found in memory (e.g., after server reload), the endpoint automatically attempts to recover it from the filesystem by checking if the output video exists.
+If found, the job status is restored as "completed".

 **Status Values**:
 - `"pending"`: Job is queued, waiting to start